SHINTADAVIS/Exit_Test/README.md

-# Automated Emotion Detection of Players during a Football match
+# Automated Emotion Detection from a video